SergiiGlad/kubernetes/Resourses.md

  * **_Service_**: Defines a logical set of pod and policies for accessing Pods.
 It provides two main functionalities service-discovery and load-balancing.

- * **_Deployment_**: Describes the desired state for how pods should be deployed across a cluster.
+ * **_Deployment_**: A Deployment is responsible for creating and updating instances of your application.
+Describes the desired state for how pods should be deployed across a cluster.
 Using Deployment you can simply and reliably rollout new software version without downtime or error.
-This "rollout: process is configurable and careful.Deployment is responsible for updating pods in a rolling update fashion and is implemented internally in controllers.
+This "rollout: process is configurable and careful.
+Deployment is responsible for updating pods in a rolling update fashion and is implemented internally in Replica Set controllers.

  * **_REPLICATION CONTROLLER_**: Ensure that a specified number of pod replicas a re running on worker nodes at all times.